Affiliate links on SoundGuys may earn us a commission. Learn more.

-When most people think of active noise cancelling (ANC) headphones, they think of some iteration of Bose’s cans.
-For a long time, its offerings were among the most popular on the market, famed for their effectiveness and relatively painless interaction.
-It’s been two years since the release of the Bose Noise Cancelling Headphones 700, and five since the original QuietComfort 35 hit the shelves.
+When most people think of active noise canceling (ANC) headphones, they think of some iteration of Bose’s cans.
+For a long time, its offerings were among the most popular on the market, famed for their effectiveness and relative ease of use.
+It’s been two years since the release of the Bose Noise Canceling Headphones 700, and five since the original QuietComfort 35 hit the shelves.
 Do we need a new headset with the Bose QuietComfort 45?
 We spent a week with the Bose QC 45 to learn everything you need to know before buying.

 What is the Bose QuietComfort 45 like to use?

-The ear cups are decently large, and while the headset weighs 240 grams, it distributes its weight well enough to not cause too much fatigue over long periods of time.
-The synthetic leather pads are sufficiently dense to offer decent isolation, and the band also provides a bit of padding on the top.
+The ear cups are decently large, and the headset weighs in a a reasonable 240 grams, and distributes its weight well enough to not cause much fatigue over long periods of time.
+The synthetic leather ear pads are dense enough to offer decent isolation, and the band also provides a bit of padding on the top.

-Inside the packaging of the Bose QuietComfort 45 is a travel case, 3.5mm TRRS cable, a USB type A to C cable, and assorted documentation.
+Inside the packaging of the Bose QuietComfort 45 is a travel case, 3.5mm-2.5mm TRS cable, a USB type A to C cable, and assorted documentation.
 There aren’t airplane adapters of any kind, which is either a funny nod to the state of the world, or another reminder that I’m old and should probably stop expecting these things.

 One of the biggest updates to the new design of the Bose QuietComfort 45 is the jump from the outdated microUSB port to USB-C. Of course, this is mainly for charging your headphones, so it’s nice to not have to futz with microUSB anymore.
 It always feels like I’m trying to mash the wrong sides of LEGO together when I plug in a microUSB cable in the dark, so I appreciate the update.

 Speaking of updates, the Bose QuietComfort 45 looks slightly different than the Bose QuietComfort 35 II it replaces.
 Gone are all the little holes in the back of the ear cups, and instead the outer plastic is smooth.
-While there are still a fair few microphones used for the active noise cancelling unit, they’re definitely not as noticeable as before.
+While there are still a number of microphones used for active noise canceling, they’re definitely not as noticeable as before.

 What are the controls of the Bose QuietComfort 45 like?